worthpointlabs/terratest/docs/_docs/04_community/contributing.md

 #### Validate the Pull Request for Azure Platform

-If you're contributing code for the [Azure Platform](https://azure.com), please follow the below guidelines after [creating a pull request](https://help.github.com/articles/creating-a-pull-request/):
+If you're contributing code for the [Azure Platform](https://azure.com), please follow the below guidelines after [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).
+If you're contributing code for any other platform (e.g., AWS, GCP, etc), you can skip these steps.

-##### Run the Azure CI Pipeline on your forked repo

 We have a separate CI pipeline for Azure code.
 To run it on a forked repo: